 Get more bite from your autumn holidays in Cyprus, where temperatures still top 30 degrees thanks to its southerly location.
 Coral Bay, a huge horseshoe-shaped beach is your best bet.
 The water will be nicely warmed from the summer sunshine and limestone cliffs ensure it offers a dramatic swim.
 Fly to Paphos from Gatwick, Luton, Bristol or Manchester.

 With so many beaches in Portugal to choose from it’s hard to know where to start looking when you are searching for the perfect beach destination.
 Green coast?
 Silver coast?
-Fear not, Purple Travel is on hand to help you narrow down your choice for a stunning beach holiday.
+Fear not, Purple Travel is on hand to help you narrow down your choice for stunning Portugal holidays.
 Here are our top 5 beach choices in Portugal.

 1. Praia da Falesia